wizand0/flask_bot/README.md

 # TODO App

 ### This is an Introduction to flask.
 This repo contains a simple web app (TODO) and log for sensors based on arduino uno using flask to get started in flask.
+### and also it is a backend for telegrambot for some functions (under constraction)

 ## 📝 Table of Contents